gustavoguimaraes/bukawiki/Home.md

 #Other Practical Things
 ##Haircuts
-  +Salvatore near Brauhaus Bönnsch (Wolf is great for women’s haircuts) +There’s a pretty cheap decent place in the mall with the Hit Markt
+  *+Salvatore near Brauhaus Bönnsch (Wolf is great for women’s haircuts) *-There’s a pretty cheap decent place in the mall with the Hit Markt

 ##Printing documents